In 1962 I was hired as a transmitter engineer with radio station WAEB in

 compartment and the transmitter went off the air.
 My first impressions

-across the buss by
+across the high voltage buss by

 I didn't have much time to dwell on what I had just experienced, because my